richwynmorris/LS180/sql_revision_notes.md

     my_database=# \i ~/some/files/file_to_import.sql```
     ```

+- What is the syntax for taking preexisting SQL code and creating an SQL dump file to recreate your database and tables?

+    ```sql
+    pg_dump -d sql-course -t weather --inserts > dump.sql
+    ```

 - What is `=` used for in a SQL query?

     `=` is used as an equality operator, particularly when used within a `WHERE` clause.